MicrosoftDocs/office-docs-powershell/README.md

 Anyone who is interested can contribute to the Microsoft Office PowerShell reference topics.
 When you contribute your work will go directly into the Microsoft Office products and show up in Get-Help for the given Office cmdlet.

-> Notice that if you are looking into contributing for the **PnP PowerShell cmdlets**, their documentation is automatically generated from the code, and you should be submitting your change towards the original code at https://github.com/SharePoint/PnP-powershell.
+> Notice that if you are looking into contributing to the **PnP PowerShell cmdlets**, their documentation is automatically generated from the code, so you should be submitting your changes towards the original code at https://github.com/SharePoint/PnP-powershell.
 See, for example, how the attributes are used in the code for the [Get-PnPList](https://github.com/SharePoint/PnP-PowerShell/blob/master/Commands/Lists/GetList.cs) cmdlet.

 # Quick Start